amankdhillon/cse15l-lab-reports/lab2.md

 ## part 2

 ![Image](pic2-3.png)
-* This picture shows the absolute path to the private key for logging into the `ieng6`
+* This picture above shows the absolute path to the private key for logging into the `ieng6`

 ![Image](pic2-4.png)
-* This picture shows the absolute path to the public key for logging into the `ieng6`
+* This picture above shows the absolute path to the public key for logging into the `ieng6`

 ![Image](pic2-6.png)
-* This picture shows the terminal interaction where I am logging into my `ieng6` account without being prompted to enter my password.
+* This picture above shows the terminal interaction where I am logging into my `ieng6` account without being prompted to enter my password.

 ## part 3
 During the last two lab periods I feel as though I learned a lot.
 I really liked discovering how to create our own web servers because I think it is really interesting and it was cool to see it.
 Another thing I liked learning about was the ports and when me and another student are logged into the same machine, we are able to access each other's servers.
 These are both things I did not even know existed before these last couple of weeks, which is why I found it to be so interesting and cool to learn.